Home

 Route and Landings

 Est-Tet is jointly owned by Maroc Telecom and Telxius.
-Maroc Telecom is Morocco's primary telecommunications operator, providing services across the country and across several sub-Saharan African markets.
-Telxius is the telecommunications infrastructure subsidiary of Telefónica, operating cable systems and tower assets across multiple continents.
+Maroc Telecom is Morocco's leading telecommunications operator, with a significant presence across the country as well as in several sub-Saharan African markets.
+Telxius, a subsidiary of Telefónica, specializes in telecommunications infrastructure, including undersea cables and tower assets, with operations spanning multiple continents.

 Est-Tet